 How did you get started?

 I began as an undergrad: I originally went to school for ceramics, but realized early on that I was interested in everything.
 I studied, glass, painting, performance, sound and by the end I had a dual major in ceramics and print media.
 I wasn't making traditional print or ceramic work at that point.
 Instead I would create large digital prints and using a series of cut scores and creases create large scale pop up spreads.
 I was making these 4 foot v-folds or strut fold pieces.
 I really had no idea what I was doing.
 I wanted the work to be interactive and for the image to relate to the folds.
 I loved the immediacy of paper as a medium.
 I also loved the geometry.
 Figuring out the pieces was like solving a puzzle.
-I'm a highly visual person; I have to see something to make sense of it.
+I understand things spatially; I have to see something to make sense of it.
 One of my faculty advisers, Anne Currier, started buying me pop-up books and I started dissecting them and figuring out how they worked.
 It took off from there.